ambossIconambossIcon

 Register or log in , in order to read the full article.

-Anomalies of the vulva and vaginatoggle arrow icon
+Anomalies of the vaginatoggle arrow icon

 Agenesis of the upper vagina